filipegl/learning-android-app/README.md

 # learning-android-app
+Each directory has a different project.
-This android application is being developed for learning purposes.
+These android applications are being developed for learning purposes.